Tenacom/PolyKit/README.md

 ## Read this first

 Hi there!
-I'm Riccardo a.k.a. @rdeago, founder of Tenacom and author of PolyKit.
+I'm Riccardo a.k.a. [@rdeago](https://github.com/rdeago), founder of [Tenacom](https://github.com/Tenacom) and author of PolyKit.

 I won't insult your intelligence by explaining what a polyfill, a package reference, or a MSBuild property is.
-We both know you have a browser and aren't afraid to use it. :wink:
+If these are new concepts to you, well... we both know you have a browser and aren't afraid to use it. :wink:

 Throughout this document, I'll assume that you know what follows: